-Negative symptoms of schizophrenia include behaviors or cognitive processes that are typically present in most people but missing in those with schizophrenia.
+Negative symptoms of schizophrenia include behaviors or cognitive processes typically present in most people but missing in those with schizophrenia.

-They include an impaired ability to perform the activities of daily living, like taking care of one’s personal hygiene, a greatly reduced range of emotions—or even at times the loss of emotions, like the ability to feel pleasure, called anhedonia.
+They include an impaired ability to perform the activities of daily living, like taking care of one’s hygiene, a greatly reduced range of emotions—or even, at times, the loss of emotions, like the ability to feel pleasure, called anhedonia.
 People may also lose interest in associating with others and withdraw completely.

 When to Seek Treatment

 The earlier a person gets treatment for schizophrenia, the more positive the outcomes are.
 If a person reports hallucinations or develops delusional thinking, seek help immediately.
-Only a physician, particularly a psychiatrist, can make a diagnosis of schizophrenia.
+Only a physician, particularly a psychiatrist, can diagnose schizophrenia.
 The treatment of schizophrenia typically involves medication and psychotherapy.

 Contact Absolute Awakenings for Help